 AMERICA / USA

-Multiple cycles with fresh donor eggs cost about $37,000-45,000 and usually include blastocyst transfer and ICSI, all laboratory services, fertilization, egg retrieval, assisted hatching, embryo transfer and cryopreservation (for definite period of time; of course, after that you will need to pay extra for another period).
+Multiple cycles with fresh donor eggs cost about $37,000-45,000 and usually include blastocyst transfer and ICSI, all laboratory services, fertilization, egg retrieval, assisted hatching, embryo transfer and cryopreservation (for a definite period of time; of course, after that, you will need to pay extra for another period).

-The cost of egg donor IVF cycle in European countries is significantly lower than in the USA, and egg donation program usually costs from 3,500 to 10,000 Euros.
+The cost of egg donor IVF cycle in European countries is significantly lower than in the USA, and egg donation program usually costs from EUR3,500 to EUR10,000.
 If you want to find out more about the cost of IVF with donor eggs per clinic, click this link.
 We would also recommend reading EggDonationFriends news where you can find various information about leading IVF centers in Europe.